ahaselsteiner/2020-note-on-contours/README.md

 # Marginal return levels from environmental contours

-This is the repository for the publication 'Marginal return levels from environmental contours' by Ed Mackay and Andreas F. Haselsteiner.
+This is the repository for the publication 'Marginal and Total Exceedance Probabilities for Environmental Contours' by Ed Mackay and Andreas F.
+Haselsteiner.

 ## Download and use the repository
 To download this repository and its submodules use